Watts-College/cpp-527-fall-2021/practice/week-02.md

 How would you create the trailing tail in this animation?

-### Q3-C: Alternative Animations
+## 4 CUSTOM ANIMATION

-If you are not interested in Brownian Motion, share another animation you can create using loops.
+If you are not interested in Brownian Motion, share another animation you create using loops.

+Do NOT simply find a package that has a pre-programmed animation.

+Design your own animation using loops and explain your example.

+You will, however, need a package (or external tool) to create a GIF from the animation.

 Discuss the package or app you used to generate the GIF.

 <br>
 <hr>